 We walk up to the bar to greet Allyn as Wilco plays in the background.
 I order a pint of Wynona's Big Brown Ale, a slightly bitter, malty drink that the brew master admits is named after a Primus song.
 We sit down in a pair of church pews and sip our malty ales and hoppy Pilzillas for a bit before Allyn joins us.
 The man has a wisdom about him as he explains the history of his trade, in part from his more than 20 years of brewing experience and the at least six inches of goatee extending from his chin.

 After we snack on some lychees, a Chinese fruit with a lightly floral sweetness, stuffed with goat cheese and macadamia nuts, Allyn takes us back into the brewing room and bottling center.
 As we walk in, he turns to a laptop to turn off some tunes he has playing for the developing beer.

 "I've always been a believer that beer needs music," Allyn explains in a semi-serious tone.
 "It's a living organism."

 He walks us around the tanks, explaining the process of fermentation and the massive amount of science that goes into creating the beverages we're enjoying throughout the tour.
 From the process of natural carbonation to the fermentation process, it takes a lot of knowledge to create a correctly made batch of beer.

-“You have to do an amazing amount of work, and people want to pay two bucks for it,” Allyn says.
+"You have to do an amazing amount of work, and people want to pay two bucks for it," Allyn says, shaking his head.